 = 400 + 100 = 500 chickens.

 Solving these questions can be a fun activity for kids.
-Because it is a very simple process that helps kids understand basic math.
+It is a very simple process that helps kids understand basic math.
 So let’s take an example: as we can see, Francis feeds 391 chickens every day.
-So 391 can be assumed to be around 400. and 114 chicks hatched.
-So 114 can be assumed around 100.
+So 391 can be assumed to be around 400.
+And 114 chicks hatched.
+So 114 can be assumed to be around 100.
 The total is 400 400 + 100 = 500.
 So the final answer is 500.

 Q10.
 The fishermen caught 8 nets full of fish.
 Each net had 200 small fish.
 There were about ________ small fish caught by the fisherman.